Creamy, energizing, and packed with vegan protein—this chocolate matcha smoothie is perfect post-workout or as a delicious way to recharge.

 Storage & meal prep

 - Meal prep: Freeze individual smoothie packs with all ingredients except liquid for a quick blend-and-go option.
+Find more in my meal prep guide for beginners.

 - Storage: Keep in an airtight container in the fridge for up to 24 hours.